Blackstone Publishing, 2020

 To order a signed and personalized copy, click the button above to go to Third Place Books, and put your request in the notes section.

 My Victory Over Fear to Become the First Latina Pilot on the US Aerobatic Team

-A memoir by Cecilia Aragon, coming from Blackstone Publishing in 2020
+A memoir by Cecilia Aragon

 In 1985, I was twenty-five years old and scared of elevators.
 My graduate school administrator once found me crying in the ninth-floor women’s restroom, after I’d climbed eight flights of stairs, too frightened to jump past the elevator doors.
 My fears immobilized me even in situations that didn’t seem to bother anyone else.
 My muscles stiffened whenever I climbed a ladder, shook hands with a stranger, or talked on the telephone.
 This physical reaction bewildered me, but I had no idea how to avoid it.
 It seemed that whenever I had to perform, my brain circuits got jammed by fear, and I froze.
 I was afraid to study for exams, scared to imagine writing a thesis, terrified that people would find out the truth: I was a Failure with a capital “F.” Overcoming my fears seemed impossible.
 My timidity and fear defined me.
 I believed that my personality had been stamped into my genes from birth: INTF.
 Incompetent, Nerd, Terrified, Failure.